-An actuarial review of LASF DB has been carried out as at 30 June 2019 and was completed in September 2019.
-The last full investigation was carried out as at 30 June 2017.
-This investigation concluded that LASF DB was in a satisfactory financial position as at 30 June 2017 as defined in Superannuation Prudential Standard 160 (SPS160).
-A total service liability actuarial surplus of \$193.5 million was identified by the 2017 investigation.
-The total service liability actuarial surplus at 30 June 2019 of 233.4 million has been identified by the 2019 actuarial review (2018: \$218.3 million).
+An actuarial investigation of LASF DB has been carried out as at 30 June 2021 and was completed on 7 September 2021.
+This investigation concluded that LASF DB was in a satisfactory financial position as at 30 June 2021 as defined in Superannuation Prudential Standard 160 (SPS160).
+The last full actuarial review of LASF DB was carried out as at 30 June 2020 and was completed in September 2020 and the last annual investigation was carried out as at 30 June 2021.
+A total service liability actuarial surplus of \$270.3 million by the 2021 investigation (2020: \$200 million).

-The actuarial review concluded that it is still appropriate for the sub-plan to self-insure its death and disability benefits.
-The defined-benefit self-insurance reserve is \$5 million (2018: \$5 million) which included in the Insurance Reserves (refer to Note 23).
+The 30 June 2021 investigation concluded that it is still appropriate for the sub-plan to self-insure its death and disability benefits.
+The defined-benefit self-insurance reserve is \$5 million (2020: \$5 million) which included in the Insurance Reserves (refer to Note 24).

-The Trustee agreed the following funding plan that was recommended by the Fund's Actuary as part of the 30 June 2017 investigation.
+The Trustee agreed the following funding plan that was recommended by the Fund's Actuary as part of the 30 June 2021 investigation.
 Under the plan, the Employers pay: